Don’t slip up! Buy the right non-slip socks

 Finally, if fitting the sock over swollen feet is an issue, such as in the case of people with dementia or patients with a foot or toe infection then the top result of the Stretch and Size Comparison (Interweave) is your ideal choice.
 On a related note, when buying any slipper socks, bear in mind that if the feet are sensitive or swollen that it’s advisable to buy a larger size than normal.

-The Interweave non-slip hospital socks are available in 3 different styles; single tread (with tread just on the sole of the foot), double tread (tread on the sole and the top of the foot – ideal for people who find it difficult to pick their feet up) and fall prevention (just like the double tread but in bright colours to highlight the extra risk to nurses and carers).
+The Interweave non-slip hospital socks are available in 2 different styles; double tread (tread on the sole and the top of the foot – ideal for people who find it difficult to pick their feet up) and fall prevention (just like the double tread but in bright colours to highlight the extra risk to nurses and carers).
 Each style is available in a wide range of sizes.